akshatsood2025/Vision-2.0/README.md

 2. First, a <b>Directed Graph</b> is created, in which edges are added in the direction of allowed movement. <br>
 3. <b>Shapes</b> and <b>Color</b> in each grid of the arena is detected using several techniques such as <b>Masking, Erosion, Dilation</b> and <b>Contour Approximation.</b><br>
 4. A function (<code>roll_dice</code>) returns a <b>shape-color</b> combination to the bot during each turn in order to figure out the next destination to visit on the arena. <br>
 5. Then <b>BFS</b> (Breadth First Search) is used to determine the all possible paths from the current position of the bot to the next destination.
-Among the paths secured, one with minimum length is considered for traversal of the bot.<br>
+Among the paths secured, one with minimum length is considered for traversal.<br>
 6. Two <b>vectors</b> are created providing the positions, along with the angles, of the bot and the destination grid.
 Various custom-made functions, such as <code>dist()</code>, <code>ang()</code>, <code>rotate()</code> and <code>move()</code>, are employed in order to facilitate the movement of the bot. <br>
 7. After the bot crosses the first grid, the <i>graph edges are altered</i> in a way that the bot enters the home after completion of a clockwise round and doesn't retrace the previous path.The task is completed after the bot reaches the central home grid.<br>